Caren-cheruto/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that prints the effective username
+Write a script that prints all the groups